elvislittle/terraform-demo-project/README.md

 # Terraform GitHub Repository Demo Project

-This project demonstrates how to use Terraform modules to create actual GitHub repositories and generate an info page.
+This project demonstrates how to use Terraform modules to create actual GitHub repositories and generate a Markdown information page.

 ## Prerequisites